Doctoral Supervisor Training 2026

 Dr. Martin Fladerer

-is a Postdoctoral Research Fellow at the Chair of Research and Science Management at the TUM School of Management, TUM.
-He is also the Scientific Director of the “Perspektivenlabor” at the House of Competence at KIT
+is a Postdoctoral Research Group Leader at the Chair of Research and Science Management at the TUM School of Management.
+He is also the Academic Director of the “Perspektivenlabor” at the House of Competence at KIT.

 Clarissa Zwarg

-is a research associate and doctoral candidate at the Chair of Research and Science Management at the TUM School of Management, TUM.
-She is part of the DFG-project “Does the place make the people?
-The role of leadership and work climate for moral and prosocial socialization in the workplace”
+is a research associate and doctoral candidate at the Chair of Research and Science Management at the TUM School of Management.

 Organizers